tgnemecek/core-website/src/collections/events/2022-11-19-the-core-community-presents-forgive-forget.md

   '﻿Tis the season (finally!) to b﻿ecome a lighter, happier you!

-  PleaseRegister in advance for this meeting:
+  Please register in advance for this meeting:

   <https://us02web.zoom.us/meeting/register/tZIvf-yvpjwjHtdrrm9OLAnDTfmAqbwlEVC4>